tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

-## firebase configuration rules which leads to this vulnerability
+## Firebase configuration rules which leads to this vulnerability

 ```
 {